What is a bankruptcy adversary proceeding?

 The US Trustee may file an adversary proceeding objecting to your discharge if you fail to fully disclose ALL assets, no matter how trivial the non-disclosure may be.
 Consider this true to life example:

-In a recent 2008 case, the Trustee filed an adversary proceeding to revoke the discharge of a single, impoverished, divorced woman.
-The Trustee’s actions were based on nonsense from her abusive ex-husband, but the staff attorney for the U.S. Trustee’s Office refused to back off.
-Following trial, the bankruptcy court entered judgment on behalf of the client and the firm prevailed.
+In one of our cases, the Trustee filed an adversary proceeding to revoke the discharge of our client, solely based on frivolous nonsense from her former husband.
+We took the case to trial.
+The bankruptcy court judge entered judgment on behalf of our client and the firm prevailed.
 This client preserved her right to walk away from tens of thousands of dollars of debt.

 The Trustee might file an adversary proceeding objecting for other reasons including, but not limited to, “substantial abuse” of the bankruptcy laws or a disagreement over how your means test mathematical calculations were completed.
 In some instances, case law is developing nationwide over the exact manner in which means tests deductions are taken.
 For instance, are you entitled to deduct all of your secured debt (for instance, your mortgage payments) if you intend to surrender your house back to the creditor?
 The issues are complex and vary widely across different bankruptcy cases.